 #2 Additional work (and change request)

-- After that, agency starts working.
+- Only then, the agency starts working.

-This is an important part, and you should be clear about it with your client.
+These conditions are a crucial part, and you should be clear about it with your client.

 #3 Communication & collaboration